Thursday, July 30, 2009

 Both boys loved the horse ride.
 They were led around a track by a volunteer of the park.
 Many of the workers are volunteers and look as if they are high school or college students.

 Here is a picture I took of the boys after we got home.
-B sat on N's lap and they thought that was very funny.
+Ben sat on Nick's lap and they thought that was very funny.
 I took advantage of the opportunity and snapped a photo.
 Aren't they growing up so fast?
 They both need a hair cut badly.
 We were going to do it tonight but the dad ended up taking them over to that neat park over by the river and they didn't get back in time.
 Just enough time for a bagel and a little playing and then time for bed.
 We are thoroughly enjoying the bagels we brought home from K.C.
 We still have three left so tomorrow will probably be the last day.
-The boys really like them too, although it took a B a bit to decide he really likes them.Time for bed.
+The boys really like them too, although it took a Ben a bit to decide he really likes them.Time for bed.
 Good night!

 Sunday, July 12, 2009

-Although not many people knew we were gone:).
 We just returned from a lovely weekend in Kansas City, visiting our friends there.
 We all had a great time and I will post more about it later, including pictures.

 We had a fantastic trip and the boys did great, although this was our first longish trip with the boys since they have been potty trained so it was also the longest trip to K.C. and back, since we had to make lots of stops.

-They have been quiet now for all of about 5 minutes and I think B is already asleep.
+They have been quiet now for all of about 5 minutes and I think Ben is already asleep.
 I knew it wouldn't take long.
 They should sleep in tomorrow and take a good nap also because they have played so hard and had longer and napless days while we were gone.

 I am ready for bed too.
 More later.
 Good night.